William Curley

 William Curley (born 29 October 1971) is a Scottish patissier and chocolatier.
 Curley is the owner of the London chocolate company William Curley Ltd., and has won the Academy of Chocolate's 'Britain's Best Chocolatier' Award four times.
-In 2012 William became a member of the prestigious pastry association Relais Desserts.
+In 2012 Curley was named a member of the prestigious pastry association Relais Desserts.

 Early life and career

 William Curley, the son of a dock-worker, was born and raised in Methil, a small town in Fife.
 He began his career on the advice of Moysie, with an apprenticeship at Gleneagles Hotel, before moving on to train at numerous Michelin-starred establishments.
 He has worked amongst many chefs and patissiers in the business, including: Pierre Koffmann at La Tante Claire, Raymond Blanc at Le Manoir aux Quat' Saisons, Marco Pierre White at The Restaurant Hyde Park Hotel (now the Mandarin Oriental Hyde Park, London, Marc Meneau at L'Esperance in Burgundy and Pierre Romeyer at Maison Du Bouche, just outside Brussels.
 At the age of 27, William then moved to The Savoy[] to become Head Chef Patissier, where he led a team of 21 pastry chefs under Anton Edelman.